 Pulling well, pulling safely

 Remember: A good driver is as crucial to a student's success as a good teacher.
 Here are some critical tips for pulling well and safely:

-1. Carry an observer on board so you, the driver, can focus attention on the water ahead.*
+1. Carry a spotter (observer) on board so you, the driver, can focus attention on the water ahead.*

 2. Equip your boat with rearview and driver-side mirrors.*